nara3m/nara3m/README.md

 ### About

 - 😄 Pronouns: He/Him 👨
-- 🔭 Currently working: on Advanced Therapy Medicinal Products, [Join4ATMP](https://join4atmp.eu/)
+- 🔭 Currently interested in: Advanced Therapy Medicinal Products
 - 💬 Ask me about: [Volunteering in Austria](https://www.samariterbund.net/nationale-internationale-projekte/katastrophenhilfe/international/)
 - 🌱 Currently learning: Spanish 🇪🇸
 - 📫 How to reach me: [send me a message](https://contact.n3m.in)